 A portfolio is a compilation of documentation that significant, college-level learning has been achieved by the learner.
 The portfolio must be written according to the expectations for college-level writing.
-Creating a portfolio is the learner's way to translate and validate one's prior knowledge into a format that is able to be assessed by another individual.
+Creating a portfolio is the learner's way to translate and validate one's prior knowledge into a format that is assessable by another individual.